UKDataServiceOpen/computational-social-science/README.md

 ## Topics

 The following topics are covered under this training series:
+1. **Becoming a Computational Social Scientist** -  Learn how to enhance your existing social science skills with key computational skills to step out into computational social science.

-1. **Introduction to Python for social scientists** - Learn how to utilise the Python programming language for core social science research tasks.
+2. **Introduction to Python for social scientists** - Learn how to utilise the Python programming language for core social science research tasks.

-2. **Setting up your computational environment** -  Learn how to create, manage and share a Python computational environment.
+3. **Setting up your computational environment** -  Learn how to create, manage and share a Python computational environment.

 ## Materials